PHOTO ESSAY: Food, Fun, & More— A Sweet Guide to Korea-Town!

 From BTS, EXO, MONSTA-X, SHINee, GOT7, SEVENTEEN, BTOB, RED VELVET, TWICE, BLACKPINK, GFriend, iKON, DAY6, BIGBANG, NCT, SUPER JUNIOR, GIRLS’ GENERATION, PENTAGON, WANNA ONE, 2NE1, VIXX, IU….you name it!

-Available merchandise ranges from photo cards, postcards, posters, pins, albums, masks, accessories, pens, keychains, shirts, caps, stickers, and much more.
+Available merchandise ranges from photo cards, postcards, posters, pins, albums, masks, accessories, pens, keychains, keyrings, shirts, caps, stickers, and much more.

 The price of albums ranges from $15 – $80.